capitano-futuro/hello-world/README.md

 q1 who are you: [not that I care, but I wd erase the last phrase.
 Everybody is nowadays a neo-nazi.
 Today we have WSB - wallstreetbets smeared as far right-wing antisemites by the establishment.
 The problem is, at least for me, by inflating the accusations that some people are far-right or neo-nazis, people expect the opposite and credibility could suffer from people accusing others to be far-right.
 And I don't know about the imgur-pic.
 Of course your accusations could be true.
 But this pic solely is no proof imo. but maybe I am missing sth]

 q1 + q2: [you could split those 2 questions, to bring more order in]

+Feel free to tip a beer, if you like what I am doing. [emoj like that on http://178.254.23.111/~pub/Dash/Dash_Info.html] If you really dislike the appalling cult